Textured Skin

 Ageing and Collagen Loss

 As collagen production slows with age, skin loses firmness and smoothness.
 Cell turnover also decreases, allowing dead skin cells to build up on the surface.
-This combination leads to a rough, crepey texture that develops gradually over time.
+This combination can contribute to a rough or crepey texture that develops gradually over time.

 Hormonal and Genetic Factors

 Genetics influence oil production, skin thickness, and cell renewal speed.
-Hormonal changes can increase oil and congestion, contributing to a bumpy texture.
-While these factors cannot be changed, texture can still be managed with the proper skincare and treatments.
+Hormonal changes can increase oil production and congestion, which may contribute to a bumpy texture.
+While these factors cannot be changed, texture may still be managed with appropriate skincare and treatment options, depending on individual response.

 Can Textured Skin Be Improved?

-Surface texture often responds well to consistent skincare and exfoliation.
-Deeper texture caused by scarring, collagen loss, or sun damage usually requires professional treatment.
-A combination of home care and clinical treatments works best for most people.
+Surface texture may respond to consistent skincare and exfoliation, depending on the underlying cause.
+Deeper texture related to scarring, collagen loss, or sun damage may require professional assessment and treatment.
+A combination of home care and clinical treatments may be considered for some individuals, depending on skin type and texture concerns.

 Because textured skin can have different causes, the most effective approach depends on a professional assessment.
 A consultation helps determine whether home care, clinical treatment, or a combined approach is appropriate.